 |Suncor Energy Inc. (SU)||$29.50||$38.672 billion|

 1. Occidental Petroleum Corporation (OXY)

-Occidental is one oil stock that many have added to their watchlist in 2022.
-There’s good reason for this, as the company has had the backing of the “Oracle of Omaha” himself, Warren Buffett.
+Occidental is one oil stock that many added to their watchlist starting in 2022, when the “Oracle of Omaha” himself, Warren Buffett, began loading up shares for his company Berkshire Hathaway.
 For those unaware, Buffett is renowned in financial circles as the greatest investor of all time.